 - Your employees cannot work from home

-Previously, businesses were required to have 250 employees to qualify for the programme but on 7 February 2021 the threshold was lowered to 50 in an effort to increase the take up of rapid testing and normalise testing at work.
+Previously, businesses were required to have 250 employees to qualify for the programme but this threshold was lowered to 50 and then abolished in an effort to increase the take up of rapid testing and normalise testing at work.
 This means that small and medium size companies in both the public and private sectors will now be able to benefit from rapid testing.
 The government does not specify a minimum proportion of staff that cannot work from home for the employer to be eligible.

-An online portal has also been launched to help businesses in the private sector to get involved and find out about how to offer rapid testing in the workplace.
+An online portal has also been launched to help businesses in the private sector to get involved and find out about how to offer rapid testing in the workplace – link here.

 Are there any pitfalls for employers?